 These physical factors affect how she behaves, and must be addressed for any of the above tips and tricks to even matter.

 Learning how to get kids to listen without yelling often starts with changing the way we communicate with them.

 Avoid random punishments, and instead use natural consequences that fit your kids’ behavior.
 If there isn’t a natural consequence to tie to the behavior, simply explain the consequences of their choices, and why you had asked them to listen.

 Be consistent with following through with these consequences, as well as enforcing your household rules and responsibilities.
 At the same time, ask yourself whether these issues are truly important to stand firm on.

 Lend a hand and work together, and remind them of natural incentives they get from starting or completing these tasks.
 Spot the times your kids do listen and acknowledge their positive behavior.
-And finally, make sure your kids are in good health and that their basic needs are met.
+And finally, make sure your kids are in good health and that you’re meeting their basic needs.

 From playing in muddy puddles to standing on the top bunk bed, getting kids to listen without raising your voice truly is possible.

 Get more tips: